Friday, March 29, 2024

 Vanilla ice cream,

-I stuck my tongue out too, to taste your childhood.
+I stuck my tongue out too, to taste the tiny flakes.

 I was scared to fall, but you were laughing.